magmatti/motovault/README.md

 - **Database Setup**:

-  Ensure that any required databases are set up and accessible.
+  Ensure that required database is set up and accessible.
 Update the `application.properties` or `application.yml` files with the correct database connection details.
 Note that you have to use PostgreSQL database.

 - **Firebase setup**: